ngannhont98/bt_magento2/README.txt

 -Create Admin Grid by using Component to show articles listing in backend

 ADDITION: HelloWorld Module:
--Create Api and Observer to test demo
+-Create Api and Observer to test demo.

 URL OF ARTICLE MODULE:
 Display All Articles: ../article/index/displayarticle